kubernetes/kubernetes/docs/getting-started-guides/scratch.md

 You may want to increase the number of open files for docker:
    - `DOCKER_NOFILE=1000000`

+Where this config goes depends on your node OS.
+For example, GCE's Debian-based distro uses `/etc/default/docker`.

 Ensure docker is working correctly on your system before proceeding with the rest of the installation, by following examples given in the Docker documentation.